qvest-digital/loginsrv/README.md

 So e.g. `jwt-secret` can be set by environment variable `LOGINSRV_JWT_SECRET`.

 ### Startup examples
-The most simple way to use loginsrv is by the provided docker container.
+The simplest way to use loginsrv is by the provided docker container.
 E.g. configured with the simple provider:
 ```
 $ docker run -d -p 80:80 tarent/loginsrv -jwt-secret my_secret -simple bob=secret